Locators in Selenium

 Step 1) Log on to Mercury Tours.

-Log on to Mercury Tours using “tutorial” as the username and password.
-It should take you to the Flight Finder page shown below.
+Sign in to Mercury Tours using “tutorial” as both the username and password.
+The Flight Finder page should appear, as shown below.

-Using Firebug, notice that the Round Trip and One Way radio buttons have the same name “tripType.”
-However, they have different VALUE attributes so we can use each of them as our filter.
+Notice that the Round Trip and One Way radio buttons share the same name “tripType”.
+However, they have different VALUE attributes, so we can use each value as a filter.

-- We are going to access the One Way radio button first.
-Click the first line on the Editor.
+- We will access the One Way radio button first.
+Click the first line in the Selenium IDE editor.

-- In the Command box of Selenium IDE, enter the command “click”.
+- In the Command box, enter the command “click”.

 - In the Target box, enter “name=tripType value=oneway”.
-The “value=oneway” portion is our filter.
+The “value=oneway” portion serves as our filter.

 Step 4) Click the Find button.

-Notice that Selenium IDE is able to highlight the One Way radio button with green – meaning that we are able to access the element successfully using its VALUE attribute.
+Notice that Selenium IDE highlights the One Way radio button in green, confirming that the element has been accessed successfully through its VALUE attribute.

-Press the “X” key in your keyboard to execute this click command.
-Notice that the One Way radio button became selected.
+Press the “X” key on your keyboard to execute the click command.
+The One Way radio button is now selected.

-You can do the exact same thing with the Round Trip radio button, this time, using “name=tripType value=roundtrip” as your target.
+You can perform the same action on the Round Trip radio button, this time using “name=tripType value=roundtrip” as your target.

 Locating by Link Text

-This type of CSS locator in Selenium applies only to hyperlink texts.
-We access the link by prefixing our target with “link=” and then followed by the hyperlink text.
+This locator strategy applies only to hyperlink texts.
+We access the link by prefixing the target with “link=” followed by the visible hyperlink text.
+This method is highly readable and works well for navigation testing.

 Target Format: link=link_text

-In this example, we shall access the “REGISTER” link found on the Mercury Tours homepage.
+In the following example, we will access the “REGISTER” link found on the Mercury Tours homepage.

 Step 1)

-- First, make sure that you are logged off from Mercury Tours.
+- First, ensure that you are logged out of Mercury Tours.

 Step 2)

-- Using Firebug, inspect the “REGISTER” link.
-The link text is found between and tags.
+- Use Developer Tools to inspect the “REGISTER” link.
+The link text appears between the opening and closing anchor tags.

-- In this case, our link text is “REGISTER”.
+- In this case, the link text is “REGISTER”.
 Copy the link text.

-Step 3) Copy the link text in Firebug and paste it onto Selenium IDE’s Target box.
+Step 3) Copy the link text and paste it into the Selenium IDE Target box.
 Prefix it with “link=”.

-Step 4) Click on the Find button and notice that Selenium IDE was able to highlight the REGISTER link correctly.
+Step 4) Click the Find button.
+Selenium IDE will highlight the REGISTER link correctly.

 Step 5) To verify further, enter “clickAndWait” in the Command box and execute it.
-Selenium IDE should be able to click on that REGISTER link successfully and take you to the Registration page shown below.
+Selenium IDE will click the REGISTER link successfully and take you to the Registration page shown below.

 Locating by DOM (Document Object Model)

-There are four basic ways to locate an element through DOM in Selenium:
+There are four basic ways to locate an element through the DOM in Selenium:

 - getElementById